explic-ai/LLM-MRI/README.md

 ```

 ## Functions
-The workings of the library is divided in:
+The library's functionality is divided into the following sections:

-- **Activation Extraction:** As the user passes the model and corpus to be analyzed, reduces the model's hidden layers dimensionality, so that it can be visualized as a NxN grid.
+- **Activation Extraction:** As the user inputs the model and corpus to be analyzed, the dimensionality of the model's hidden layers is reduced, enabling visualization as an NxN grid.
   ```
   llm_mri.process_activation_areas(map_dimension)
   ```

-- **Heatmap representation of activations:** Contains the _get_layer_image_ function, which turns NxN grid for a chosen layer into a heatmap, so that a cell represents the amount of activations that each regions got for the passed corpus.
-The user is also able to visualize the activations for a specific category.
+- **Heatmap representation of activations:** This includes the _get_layer_image_ function, which transforms the NxN grid for a selected layer into a heatmap.
+In this heatmap, each cell represents the number of activations that different regions received for the provided corpus.
+Additionally, users can visualize activations for a specific label.
   ```
   fig = llm_mri.get_layer_image(layer, category)
   ```

-- **Graph Representation of Activations**: Through the _get_graph_ function, the module connects regions from neighbor layers, based on co-activations, to form a graph representing the entire network.
-The graph's edges can also be colored based on different labels, so that the user is able to verify the specific category that activated each neighbor nodes.
+- **Graph Representation of Activations**: Using the _get_graph_ function, the module connects regions from neighboring layers based on co-activations to form a graph representing the entire network.
+The graph's edges can also be colored according to different labels, allowing the user to identify the specific category that activated each neighboring node.
    ```
    graph = llm_mri.get_graph(category_name)
    graph_image = llm_mri.get_graph_image(graph)